Ricochet (wrestler): Pro Wrestling Guerrilla (2010–2018)

+Early years (2010–2012)
-On September 5, 2010, Ricochet made his debut for Southern California promotion Pro Wrestling Guerrilla, losing to Claudio Castagnoli in the first round of the 2010 Battle of Los Angeles, in what was called a "star making performance".

-The following day Ricochet participated in a six-man tag team match, where he, Johnny Goodtime and Rocky Romero were defeated by Brian Cage, Chuck Taylor and Ryan Taylor, when Ricochet was pinned by his old rival, Chuck Taylor.

-At the following event on October 9, Ricochet picked up a major victory over PWG World Tag Team Champion El Generico.
+On September 5, 2010, Ricochet made his debut for Southern California promotion Pro Wrestling Guerrilla (PWG), losing to Claudio Castagnoli in the first round of the 2010 Battle of Los Angeles, in what was called a "star making performance".
+The following day, Ricochet participated in a six-man tag team match, where he, Johnny Goodtime and Rocky Romero were defeated by Fightin' Taylor Boys (Brian Cage, Chuck Taylor and Ryan Taylor), when Ricochet was pinned by his old rival, Chuck Taylor.
+At the following event The Curse of Guerrilla Island, Ricochet picked up a major victory over the World Tag Team Champion El Generico, which would mark his first win in PWG.

-Ricochet returned to PWG on April 9, 2011, when he filled in for Paul London, who was unable to appear at the event, and teamed with El Generico in a match, where they lost their PWG World Tag Team Championship to The Young Bucks (Matt and Nick Jackson).
-Even though El Generico blamed Ricochet for the loss, the two teamed up once again on May 27, during the first night of All Star Weekend 8, when they were defeated by the Nightmare Violence Connection (Akira Tozawa and Kevin Steen).
-Ricochet returned to PWG on January 29, 2012, teaming with Cima in a match, where they were defeated by the RockNES Monsters (Johnny Goodtime and Johnny Yuma).
+At Card Subject To Change III on April 9, 2011, Ricochet filled in for Paul London, who was unable to appear at the event, and teamed with El Generico in a match to defend the World Tag Team Championship against the Dynamite Duumvirate Tag Team Title Tournament winners The Young Bucks (Matt and Nick Jackson).
+Ricochet and Generico lost the titles.
+Even though Generico blamed Ricochet for the loss, the two teamed up once again on May 27, during the first night of All Star Weekend 8, when they were defeated by the Nightmare Violence Connection (Akira Tozawa and Kevin Steen).
+At Eight, Ricochet teamed again with Generico in a loss to Alex Shelley and Roderick Strong.

-Ricochet made another return to PWG on May 25, losing to El Generico in a grudge match main event.
+On January 29, 2012, Ricochet resumed his Dragon Gate tag team with Cima dubbed "Spike Mohicans" in a match, where they were defeated by the RockNES Monsters (Johnny Goodtime and Johnny Yuma).
+At Death To All But Metal, Ricochet lost to El Generico in a grudge match main event.
 On September 1, Ricochet entered the 2012 Battle of Los Angeles, defeating PWG World Champion Kevin Steen in his first round match, following a distraction from his rival Brian Cage.
 The following day, Ricochet defeated Roderick Strong in the quarter finals, before being eliminated by Michael Elgin in the semi-finals of the tournament.
-On October 27, Ricochet unsuccessfully challenged Kevin Steen for the PWG World Championship in a three-way match, which also included Michael Elgin.
+As a result of his win over Steen, Ricochet unsuccessfully challenged him for the World Championship in a three-way match, which also included Elgin.